For adults and young people seeking answers and support. We all need help sometimes

 Training and seminars

 The use of the creative arts and technology is a powerful tool to engage society with your message and story.
-Through workshops, training, seminars, talks, events and festivals Adoption Arena is committed to helping you UpSkill to achieve your personal goals, find and develop your voice and help you find your role if want to in the adoption, fostering and care community.
+Through workshops, training, seminars, talks, events and festivals Adoption Arena is committed to helping adoptees, families, young people in care UpSkill to achieve their personal goals, find and develop their voice and help them to find their role should they wish in the adoption, fostering and care community.

 1. Black Lives Matter and Transracial Adoption